Dhghomon/easy_rust/README.md

 # Introduction

 Rust is a new language that already has good textbooks.
 However, sometimes the textbooks are difficult to understand because they are written for native English speakers.
 Many companies and people in other countries now want to learn Rust, and could learn faster with a textbook that uses easy English.
-This textbook is for these companies and people to learn Rust without difficult English.
+This textbook is for these companies and people to learn Rust with simple English.

 # Rust Playground

-Maybe you don't want to install Rust yet, and that's fine.
-You can just go to https://play.rust-lang.org/ and start writing Rust.
-You can write your code and click Run to see the results fast.
+Maybe you don't want to install Rust yet, and that's okay.
+You can go to https://play.rust-lang.org/ and start writing Rust.
+You can write your code there and click Run to see the results.

 Here are some tips when using the Rust Playground: